MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/asset-capture-add-users.md

 [!INCLUDE[try-guides-ra](../includes/try-guides-ra.md)]

-After you [install the Microsoft Dynamics 365 Remote Assist model-driven app](ra-webapp-install.md), you'll need to add users so they can use the Dynamics 365 Remote Assist client app on HoloLens or mobile to:
+After you [install the Microsoft Dynamics 365 Remote Assist model-driven app](ra-webapp-install.md), you'll need to add users so they can use the Dynamics 365 Remote Assist client app to:

 - [Capture and view asset data](./asset-capture-overview.md).